 The Club have also been lucky in recent seasons to host a number of Benefit Matches against Essex CCC in aid of the various Beneficiaries in this period.

-Players such as Graham Gooch, Nasser Hussain, Ronnie Irani, Ravi Bopara, Alastair Cook, Ryan Ten Doeschate, James Foster, Graham Napier, Reece Topley and Tymal Mills have all played in these exciting matches.
+Players such as Graham Gooch, Nasser Hussain, Ronnie Irani, Ravi Bopara, Alastair Cook, Ryan Ten Doeschate, James Foster, Ben Foakes, Graham Napier, Reece Topley, Jamie Porter and Tymal Mills have all played in these exciting matches.

-The Club is now running 6 League and 1 Friendly side on Saturdays, and 3 Sunday sides including an "Academy" side.
+The Club is now running 5 League and 1 Friendly side on Saturdays, and 2 Sunday sides.
 The Club now has over 200 colts playing and training regularly, and a number of these play for District and County representative sides.
 Upminster CC also carries out an extensive coaching programme in various local schools as it continues to try and play a role in the local community.